-I was born and raised in the Colorado Rockies.
-Later, I fell in love with a Clevelander who took me out East for a few years where I graduated with a BFA in ceramics from Kent State University in 2009.
-There I had the privilege of learning from Kirk Mangus and a slew of incredibly talented grad students.
+I was born and raised in the Colorado Rockies and graduated with a BFA in ceramics from Kent State University in 2009.
+At Kent State, I had the privilege of working with and learning from Kirk Mangus and a slew of incredibly talented grad students.

 I hope you enjoy my shop.
 If you have any questions whatsoever, shoot me a message.

 • I am a small batch potter.
 All of my items are handmade one at a time.
 Each one will vary slightly.

 • The bottom, and any part of the item that needs to touch the kiln shelf when firing, will be unglazed.
 Glaze can act as a strong adhesive.
 If glaze is touching anything when it melts, it will stick to that thing forever.